 With a mixture of restoration work, internal demolition and building additions, our team delivered an eye-catching rebirth of Gawler’s iconic Civic Centre.

-- Sector Community Sport and Recreation
+- Sector Community & Civic

 - Client Town of Gawler

 - Location Gawler SA